Bert Lahr: Waiting for Godot

 Lahr later made the transition to straight theater.
 He got a script of Waiting for Godot, and was greatly impressed but unsure of how the revolutionary play would be received in the United States.
 It was performed in Europe to great acclaim but was somewhat obscure and intellectual.
 He co-starred in the US premiere of Waiting for Godot in 1956 at the Coconut Grove Playhouse in Miami, Florida, playing Estragon to Tom Ewell's Vladimir.
 The performance bombed, with audience members walking out in large numbers, and the critics did not treat it kindly.
-In his book Notes on a Cowardly Lion, Bert's son John Lahr states that the problems were caused partly by the choices of the director, including the decision to limit Bert's movement on stage; filling the stage with platforms; and a misguided description of the play as a light comedy, along with other difficulties.
+In his book Notes on a Cowardly Lion, Lahr's son John states that the problems were caused partly by the choices of the director, including the decision to limit Bert's movement on stage; filling the stage with platforms; and a misguided description of the play as a light comedy, along with other difficulties.

 Lahr reprised his role in a short-lived Broadway run, co-starring with E. G. Marshall as Vladimir.
 This time, it was with a new director, Herbert Berghof, who had met with Samuel Beckett, the playwright, in Europe and discussed the play.
-The set was cleared, and Bert was allowed more freedom in his performance.
+The set was cleared, and Lahr was allowed more freedom in his performance.
 Advertisements were taken out urging intellectuals to support the play, which was a success and received enthusiastic ovations from the audience.
-Bert was praised and though he claimed he did not understand the play, others would disagree and say he understood it a great deal.
+Lahr was praised and though he claimed he did not understand the play, others would disagree and say he understood it a great deal.

 Television

 Lahr occasionally appeared on television, including NBC's live version of the Cole Porter musical Let's Face It (1954), the 1964 Hallmark Hall of Fame production of The Fantasticks, and occasional appearances as the mystery guest on What's My Line? (for example, December 30, 1956).

-He performed in commercials, including a memorable series for Lay's potato chips during its long-running "Betcha can't eat just one" campaign with Lahr appearing in different costumes.
+He performed in commercials, including a memorable series for Lay's potato chips during its long running "Betcha can't eat just one" campaign with Lahr appearing in different costumes.
 He performed in classical works on television adaptations of Androcles and the Lion and the School for Wives (1956).
 He played Moonface Martin in a television version of Anything Goes, with Ethel Merman reprising her role as Reno Sweeney and Frank Sinatra appearing as Billy Crocker.
 In 1959, he played Mr. O'Malley in an adaptation of Barnaby for the anthology series General Electric Theater.
 In 1963, he appeared as Go-Go Garrity in the episode "Is Mr. Martian Coming Back" on NBC's medical drama The Eleventh Hour.

-Lahr was sometimes mistaken for actor Allan Melvin by casual observers.